Motion Graphics Designer Resume Examples

 - Adobe Certified Expert (ACE) in After Effects: This certification validates expertise in Adobe After Effects, a critical tool for creating captivating motion graphics and visual effects.

-- Motion Graphics Professional Certification from School of Motion: A comprehensive program focusing on both the art and science of motion design, ensuring proficiency in industry-standard practices.
+- Motion Graphics Professional Certification from School of Motion: A comprehensive program focusing on both the art and science of motion design, so proficiency in industry-standard practices.

 - Lynda.com Motion Graphics Certification: A well-rounded certification updated with the latest trends and techniques in motion graphics, equipping designers with essential skills.